Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Threat scenarios

 \subsubsection{Disrupt or manipulate flexibility measurements and schedules}

 Several actors might have an interest in manipulating flexibility measurements and schedules either by gaming or data tampering.
-Market actors such as aggregators or flexibility asset owners could manipulate flexibility activation recordings for financial gain.
+Aggregators or flexibility asset owners could manipulate flexibility activation recordings for financial gain.
 Exemplary, for baseline services an asset owner could increase consumption before an activation period, to imitate a service by just returning to normal consumption level.
-Also cyber-criminals that can sniff and modify data in networks of aggregators or a service verification responsible party could compromise measurements, e.g. for blackmailing.
+Cyber-criminals that can sniff and modify data in networks of aggregators could compromise measurements, e.g. for blackmailing.
 One way is the modification of flexibility portfolio recordings to disrupt the service verification process.
 As a result, aggregators might receive fines for not fulfilling contractual agreements.
-Attackers could also modify the flexibility schedules which aggregators send to the assets, resulting in wrong flexibility activations.
+Attackers could also modify the schedules which aggregators send to the assets, resulting in wrong activations.
 In mild cases, aggregators will be fined.
 In severe cases, wrong activations might trigger grid protection, resulting in disconnection of customers and thus high social costs.